 Pearl real estate is some of the most expensive in Mississippi, although Pearl house values don't compare to the most expensive real estate in the U.S.

-Pearl is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pearl is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pearl is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pearl who work in sales jobs (12.00%), office and administrative support (11.97%), and food service (9.55%).
+There are especially a lot of people living in Pearl who work in office and administrative support (12.25%), sales jobs (11.88%), and food service (9.24%).

 Being a small city, Pearl does not have a public transit system used by locals to get to and from work.

-The per capita income in Pearl in 2010 was $21,406, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,624 for a family of four.
+The per capita income in Pearl in 2010 was $21,501, which is wealthy relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,004 for a family of four.
 However, Pearl contains both very wealthy and poor people as well.

 Pearl is a very ethnically-diverse city.
 The people who call Pearl home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pearl residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pearl include English, German, French , and European.

 The most common language spoken in Pearl is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Polish.